git svn provides a way to

 git svn rebase

-to update the repository pulling in changes made "upstream"; "git pull
+to update the repository pulling in changes made "upstream"; "git pull"

 simply will not work.

-However my fingers, trained by years of git
+However my fingers, trained by years of git usage, really want

-" -- if I have to type something else to update,
+to type "git pull" -- if I have to type something else to update,

-then I might as well just run svn
+then I might as well just run svn directly.
+So I went looking

-for a solution to make "git pull
+for a solution to make "git pull" work on git svn clone (which

 I never changed locally).